 What an awful attempt at putting a pun in a posting title.
-I’m like an elderly columnist trying to stay relevant, who doesn’t realize that they haven’t released one of those movies in like five years.
+I’m like an newspaper columnist trying to stay relevant, who doesn’t realize that they haven’t released one of those movies in like five years.

 Anyway, check this out:

 Two things stand out in this photo.
 Tram terminus, 50mph speed limit.
 Not bad eh?

 Pictures like this are a nice rejoinder to George Will-esque arguments that trains are just there to brainwash you into not driving.
 No, the two can – and should – exist side by side.

 Melbourne has an extensive tram network.
 That map shows lines as well as frequencies; note the preponderance of 9- and 12- minute headways throughout the system.
 Globally, a lot of places have extensive tram networks, several of which exceed Melbourne’s in scope.
 But Melbourne is a sprawling, suburban city, with low-density suburbs and a downtown defined by large office towers.
 When the Wachowski brothers needed a “generic North American city” for The Matrix movies, they shot in Melbourne.
 Here’s a couple more spots on that same tram line: